Top 20 reports are updated annually. This post was updated on 10/3/2018.

 - Compliance management/tracking

-Based on our learner number of 500 learners per month and our request for as many of the above features as possible, we found that most LMS’s will charge you about $1.55 per learner per month.
-Or if functionality is your main concern, each feature in a system costs a little over $64 per month, on average.
-Industry-wide, LMS’s tend to be a pretty significant investment of both time and money.
-Luckily, in addition to this report, Capterra also has a handy eBook to help you decide if your organization is ready for a learning management system.
+For the products we evaluated, based on our learner number of 500 learners per month and our request for as many of the above features as possible, we found that most solutions charge about $1.50 per learner, per month.
+If functionality is your main concern, each feature in a system costs a little over $64 per month, on average.

 Looking for Learning Management System software?
 Check out Capterra's list of the best Learning Management System software solutions.